-In March 2006, the Company engaged Jefferies Quarterdeck, a nationally known investment bank, to explore strategic alternatives with respect to it Xacta subsidiary or one or more lines of business of its Xacta subsidiary.
+In March 2006, the Company engaged Jefferies Quarterdeck, a nationally known investment bank, to explore strategic alternatives with respect to it Xacta subsidiary or one or more lines of its business.
 The objective of the Company is, if such a process could yield sufficient cash proceeds, to use the proceeds to partially or completely recapitalize its balance sheet.
 There can be no assurance as to the outcome of this process, or as to the time frame in which this process might be completed.

 The Board concluded, in consequence of the commencement of this process by Jefferies Quarterdeck and the ability to pay cash dividends derived from a transaction or transactions sufficient to meet such obligation, that the accrual of PIK dividends for the period 1992 through June 1995 was no longer appropriate.
-Since 1995, the Company has disclosed in the footnotes to its audited financial statements the carrying value of the accrued PIK dividends on the Public Preferred Stock for the period 1992 through June 1995 was \$4.0 million, and that had the Company accrued cash dividends during this time period, the total amount accrued would have been \$13.4 million.
-The objective of the Company to utilize the proceeds of this strategic process with respect to its Xacta subsidiary to partially or completely recapitalize its balance sheet, therefore, is inconsistent with any continued intent to pay a PIK dividend by the issuance of any additional shares of Public Preferred Stock.
-Accordingly on May 12, 2006, the Board of Directors voted to confirm that the Company's intent with respect to the payment of dividends on the Public Preferred Stock for this period changed from its previously stated intent to pay PIK dividends to that of an intent to pay cash dividends, although, as stated above, there can be no assurance whether or as to the time frame in which the strategic process with respect to the Company's Xacta subsidiary might enable the Company to pay such dividends.
-The Company is therefore changing the accrual from \$4.0 million to \$13.4 million, the result of which will be to increase the Company's negative shareholder equity by the difference between those two amounts, \$9.4 million, by recording an additional \$9.4 million charge to interest expense for the second quarter of 2006, resulting in a balance of \$82.2 million (pro forma as of April 30, 2006) for the principal amount and all accrued dividends on the Public Preferred Stock.
-This action is a change in accounting estimate as defined in SFAS 154, "Accounting C
+Since 1995, the Company has disclosed in the footnotes to its audited financial statements the carrying value of the accrued PIK dividends on the Public Preferred Stock for the period 1992 through June 1995 was \$4.0 million, and that had the Company accrued cash dividends during this time period, the total amount accrued would have been \$15.1 million.
+As stated above, such amounts were adjusted to \$3.5 million and 13.4 million, respectively, due to the redemption of 410,000 shares of the Public Preferred Stock in November 1998.
+The objective of the Company to utilize the proceeds of this strategic process with respect to its Xacta subsidiary or one or more lines of its business to partially or completely recapitalize its balance sheet, therefore, is inconsistent with any continued intent to pay a PIK dividend by the issuance of any additional shares of Public Preferred Stock.
+Accordingly on May 12, 2006, the Board of Directors voted to confirm that the Company's intent with respect to the payment of dividends on the Public Preferred Stock for this period changed from its previously stated intent to pay PIK dividends to that of an intent to pay cash dividends, although, as stated above, there can be no assurance whether or as to the time frame in which the strategic process with respect to the Company's Xacta subsidiary or one or more lines of its business might enable the Company to pay such dividends.
+The Company therefore changed the accrual from \$3.5 million to \$13.4 million, the result of which was to increase the Company's negative shareholder equity by the difference between those two amounts, \$9.9 million, by recording an additional \$9.9 million charge to interest expense for the second quarter of 2006, resulting in a balance of \$85.3 million for the principal amount and all accrued dividends on the Public Preferred Stock as of June 30, 2006.
+This action is a change in accounting estimate as defined in SFAS 154, "Accounting Changes and Error Corrections" which replaces APB No. 20, "Accounting Changes" and FASB Statement No. 3, "Reporting Accounting Changes in Interim Financial Statements."